eliark/eliark-iso/README.md

 echo "hostname" > /etc/hostname

-# change "hostname" to whatever you want. but keep the quots like this
+# change "hostname" to whatever you want. but keep the quots, like this

 echo "eli" > /etc/hostname